 Obstacles and slopes - The RoughRider is designed to perform well on some rough surfaces and provide for independent navigation of some obstacles.
 Because of the great variety of surfaces and obstacles you will encounter, Whirlwind's does not claim that the RoughRider will be stable in all circumstances.
-Whirlwind recommends EXTREME CAUTION when traversing uneven surfaces and slopes.
+We recommend EXTREME CAUTION when traversing uneven surfaces and slopes.
 ALWAYS use an assistant when necessary.
-Whirlwind is not liable for bodily injury resulting from use of the RoughRider.
-Users travel AT THEIR OWN RISK and Whirlwind recommends using good judgment and caution before traveling over obstacles or on rough, uneven, sloped terrain.
+RoughRider America is not liable for bodily injury resulting from use of the RoughRider.
+Users travel AT THEIR OWN RISK and we recommend using good judgment and caution before traveling over obstacles or on rough, uneven, sloped terrain.
 Please be safe and AVOID INJURY.